OUR TEAM

 Brooke Edmonds is of Te Whānau ā Apanui, Ngāti Porou, and mixed-European descent.
 She is from Aotearoa/New Zealand, and has spent the last 15 years in Kaska Dena and Tr’ondëk Hwëchin territories in the Yukon, and lək̓ʷəŋən Territory, where she graduated with honours from the University of Victoria in the field of Art History and Visual Studies.
 Brooke has worked within municipal government and with Indigenous communities, including the Tr’ondëk Hwëch’in, with whom she co-coordinated Moosehide Gathering 2018 and continues relationships with today.
 In 2019 she joined ILRU as the Coordinator, where she works collaboratively with the ILRU team, community partners, and the UVic community to facilitate ILRU’s vision and goals as they relate to community-based research and public legal education projects.
 She is ILRU’s lead on outreach, communications and publications, and also facilitates workshops and presentations as part of ILRU’s projects and in the broader community.

-Researcher: Cheyenne Arnold-Cunningham
+Senior Researcher: Cheyenne Arnold-Cunningham

 She/Her